-The Galaxy S20+ is big, pretty, but fragile — protect it with a clear case

-Best Clear Cases for Galaxy S20 Plus Android Central 2020
+Best Clear Cases for Galaxy S20 Plus in 2022

 Samsung made yet another beauty with the Galaxy S20+, so I understand not wanting to hide its splendor inside a bulky, blocky tank of a case.
-That said, this is also a very expensive phone that's completely wrapped in glass, so please, please, please protect your gem of a phone with a clear case.
+That said, this is also a costly phone that's completely wrapped in glass, so please, please, please protect your gem of a phone with a clear case.
 There's no reason not to when they look this good!

-- Grippy clear case: Caseology Solid Flex Crystal
+Caseology Solid Flex Crystal

 Caseology's take on the classic clear TPU case adds some subtle sculpting for air cushions around the corners and is remarkably grippy even without texturing.
 Microdots inside also help prevent splotching.

-Plant-based protection: Tech21 Pure Clear
+Tech21 Pure Clear

 Tech21 makes the PureClear case with sustainable, plant-based materials, while also making it durable and drop-resistant.
 It also has a BioShield that's supposed to keep your phone clean and germ-free.

-Ruggedly handsome: ESR Air Armor
+ESR Air Armor

 ESR packs tight air cushions into the corners of a case that tries to toe the line between a rugged clear case and a minimal clear case.
 The Air Armor is sturdy, but it keeps a slim profile.

-Beefier bumper: MoKo Crystal Clear
+MoKo Crystal Clear

 MoKo's bumper is more noticeable than ESR's Air Armor, with much more significant air cushions.
-It's also available in more colors, such as a blue bumper and a more dainty Lace design.
+It's also available in more colors, such as a blue bumper and a more elegant lace design.

-Pretty and pretty practical: Spigen Liquid Crystal Glitter
+Spigen Liquid Crystal Glitter

 The regular Liquid Crystal is a perfectly fine case, but I refer to the Glitter variant for a few reasons.
 The glitter helps obscure scuffs, smudges, and scratches, and it adds a little glam without going full Lisa Frank.

-Big grip, clear comfort: Scooch Wingman
+Scooch Wingman

 This is a unique offering, but one that I've thoroughly enjoyed in the past.
 Scooch makes one of the more unique phone grips, and it also doubles as the most robust kickstand on a built-in clear case.

-Almost invisible: Ringke Air
+Ringke Air

 Ringke is mostly known for its beefier clear cases, but the Ringke Air is thin, grippy, and looks quite good on the S20+.
 The Air also has two anchor points for lanyards and wrist straps, if you're into that.

-Rugged showoff: Supcase UB Style
+Supcase UB Style

 Supcase's Unicorn Beetle line has tried to marry the beauty of the phone with the robust protection of its cases for years.
 The UB Style does this quite well with the S20+, and I especially like the button covers here.

-Metallic magic: TORRAS Crystal Clear
+TORRAS Crystal Clear

 Clear backs on a case are great, but clear bumpers tend to break up the aesthetic and not look as nice.
 This is why I like colored bumpers, like the chromed blue bumper here, that turn the flaw into flair.